The Elm Grove Story

 Elm Grove:

-- accepts no boundaries of exclusion – all were welcome there.
+- accepted no boundaries of exclusion – all were welcome there.

 - dared to believe that justice can outrun injustice.